ata4/glrage/README.md

 If you have the GOG.com or Steam release, you'll find the two folders in GAME.GOG/GAME.DAT, which is actually a BIN/CUE image of the Sold-Out Software release of TR.
 You can temporary rename GAME.DAT to GAME.cue and mount it with [WinCDEmu](http://wincdemu.sysprogs.org/) to access the image.

+### Hotkeys

+With the wrapper installed, following key combinations are available:

+* Print screen: creates a screenshot in the Targa format inside the current game directory.
+* Alt + enter: switch between windowed/fullscreen mode.

 ### Patches

 #### Forced patches